solid/authorization-panel/Proposals/TrustedAppsReplacement.md

 Because blanket restrictions on resources from the signatory perspective should be discouraged in most cases, by default, resource owners are allowed to set a blacklist of signatories.
 However, the rules can be changed into a whitelist if a resource owner desires.

+TODO/NOTE: As per Tim's request, all acl based rules should be modified to have unique RDF types such that any subset of triples on the new type will not communicate a less secure access control rule.

 #### As a Blacklist

 In these examples, we ban the apps at `https://evilapp.com/card#i` and `https://badguys.org/card#i` or any token created by `https://shadyidp.com` from being able to `read` `https://mypod.com/meetings/meeting1.ttl`